KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

-Following on from the previous post where we got a JWT access token from Auth0.
+Following on from the [previous post](https://dev.to/kleeut/getting-a-jwt-access-token-from-auth0-3e81) where we got a JWT access token from Auth0.
 This post will go over how to secure an Express API, so tha certain endpoints can only be accessed by authenticated users.

 # Create an express API.

 ## Set up the project

-Before starting there is a little bit of
+Before starting there is a little bit of set up to do to get a project with Typescript.

-In a new folder run

-`npm init -y` - To add a `package.json` file to the folder
+In a new folder run `npm init -y` - To add a `package.json` file to the folder.

-Add Typescript
+Add Typescript by installing the `typescript`
-`npm i --save-dev typescript @types/express`
+`npm i --save-dev typescript`

-Add a `tsconfig.json` file with this contents.
+Add a `tsconfig.json` file with this contents to configure Typescript.

 ```json
 {